digitalemil/HDPDemoStudio/README.md

 HDPDemoStudio
 ============
+(Formerly known as HDP App Studio)

 Making HDP Demos easy

-Now supporting HDP 2.3.2.0-2950
+Now supporting HDP 2.4.0.0-169

 Default mode is binary delivery now.
-This means HDPAppStudio is an Ambari View on it's own.
+This means HDPDemoStudio is an Ambari View on it's own.
 Having said that property-files are still ok.
 In fact the Ambari view takes your input and creates a property-file from them.

-To build HDP AppStudio run the following commands on a 2.3.2.0-2950 Sandbox or cluster:
+To build HDPDemoStudio run the following commands on a 2.4.0.0-169 Sandbox or cluster:
 ```
 $ mvn clean compile assembly:single
 $ cd StormTopology
-$ mvn clean compile assembly:single
+$ mvn clean compile package
 $ cd SparkStreaming
 $ mvn clean compile assembly:single
 $ cd ..